minhnhathcmus/Scheduling/README.md

 # Scheduling
-This repository contains source code of some scheduling strategy on the process manager
+This repository contains source code of some scheduling strategy on the process manager.
+Just place all files in the same directory and run the .py file.